 Junior could not meet his father’s eyes as he stared at the table top where his coffee cup was, watching the steam rise.
-Although his father had been a difficult house guest for he needed so much attention, Junior could never bring himself to tell the truth to his father.
-Instead, he had told his father that it would be better for him if he had his own place, a sense of independence.
-Of course, his father must have seen through the partial lie as he often hinted at the truth.
+Although his father had been a difficult house guest for he needed so much attention, Junior could never bring himself to tell his father the truth.
+He had been a burden on their budding marriage but after all his father had done for him, he was willing to bear the burden but his wife was not.
+Instead, he had told him that it would be better for him if he had his own place, a sense of independence.
+Of course, he saw through the partial lie as he often hinted at the truth.

 “No, it was never like that.”
-Junior’s voice was soft, barely above a whisper, it was as if his father’s gaze could change his tone, manipulate his words, cause the letters to come out quickly, in a hurried manner as if he were out of breath.
+Junior muttered, his voice was soft, barely above a whisper, it was as if his father’s gaze could change his tone, manipulate his words, cause the letters to come out quickly, in a hurried manner as if he were out of breath.

-“Come on, I’m only joking,” his father’s strong hand struck Junior on the shoulder, “we can joke with one another, can’t we?
+“Come on, I’m only joking,” his father’s heavy hand patted Junior on the shoulder, “we can joke with one another, can’t we?
 That’s what men do.
 Your mother never understood it but I told her that it’s all play between us.”

 Junior replied with a smile and a soft, “yes,” that was barely audible and sounded more like a deep exhale.

-“But I must say, I would like to see my boy and his bride more than once a week, you know, I’m an old man now, not much left for me in this life, if I can’t even get my blood to come to see me, what am I still doing here?”
+“But I must say, I would like to see my boy and his bride more than once a week, you know, I’m getting up there, not much left for me, if I can’t even get my boy to come to see me, what am I still doing here?”

 “Do they still talk about me or have they forgotten about the old workhorse?”